Mint-Up/Mint-Up.github.io/README.md

 ## What we learned

 * Creating a modern and fresh web design
-* Developing a responsive, mobile-first projects with HTML, CSS, and JavaScript (jQuery)
+* Developing a responsive, mobile-first project with HTML, CSS, and JavaScript (jQuery)
 * Using the front-end component library Bootstrap